jpritikin/coach/content/docs/psychedelics/salvia.md

 Can we understand the parameters of the salvia experience in more detail?

-*   Probe the kinds of tasks that are feasible for salvia psychonauts to perform while intoxicated.
-Can we tease out the nuances of the memory impairments already documented by MacLean (2012)?
-Is there a causal relationship between memory impairment and concentration?
+*   Probe the kinds of tasks that are feasible for salvia psychonauts to perform while intoxicated.[^doss2022] Can we tease out the nuances of the memory impairments already documented by MacLean (2012)?
 *   As a sighted person, gravity waves often have a visual component.
 How do blind people experience the gravity waves?
 What about people with other disabilities?

 ### As a performance enhancing drug